 - 1. Your son or daughter scored 111 or more on the 11+ test, but due to oversubscription was not offered a place at a school to which you had applied. - 2.
 Your son or daughter scored below 111 on the 11+ test, and was therefore not eligible for consideration.
-If you intend to appeal in the belief that you son or daughter did not perform according to their ability in the 11+ test, you must name at least one consortium grammar school on the CAF because you can only appeal against the allocation of actual school places.
-This should be your first preference of consortium grammar school.
+If you intend to appeal in the belief that you son or daughter did not perform according to their ability in the 11+ test, you may only appeal to the schools you have named on the CAF.
+This is because you can only appeal against a decision not to offer you a place at a school to which you have made an application.